Q.

 - “Quit drinking expensive beer.”

 In summary, there are many ways that parents COULD help out a medical student.
-Whether they are able to do so or should do so are separate questions.
+Whether they can do so or should do so are separate questions.
 But there is no doubt that when multiple generations work together toward common goals, real synergy can happen.

 What do you think?
 Did your parents help you out financially in medical school?
 How did they do so?
 Would you help your child get through professional or grad school?
 How do you plan to do so?
 Comment below!